 Top-right panel: Analyzer - Tier type configuration.
 Set the source and target tiers for the analyzers.

-Bottom-right panel: View of the annotations in an interlinear text style.
+Bottom-right panel: Viewer and editor showing the annotations in an interlinear text style.

-To start working in Interlinearization Mode, you need to have already set up a proper tier structure.
-This can be done in Annotation mode, please refer to Section 2.3 and Section 2.4 for more information about tier structures.
+To start working in Interlinearization Mode, you need to have already set up a tier structure and have to have some segmentations (annotations on a top level tier).
+The values of annotations can be edited in this mode and annotations on dependent tiers, including subdivisions, can be created, but not primary segmentations on top-level, independent tiers.
+This can be done in Annotation mode and/or Segmentation mode.
+It is still possible to add new tier types and tiers in this mode (please refer to Section 2.3 and Section 2.4 for more information about tier structures).

-The names are somewhat misleading; both the Parse, Gloss and Lexicon analyzer require access to a lexicon.
-The Parse analyzer morphologically parses annotations from a word (or token) level tier, based on lexical units (prefixes, stems, suffixes etc.) available in the lexicon.
+The names are somewhat misleading; all of the Parse, Gloss and Lexicon analyzers require access to a lexicon.
+The Parse analyzer morphologically parses annotations from a word (or token) level tier, based on lexical units (prefixes, stems, suffixes etc.) available in the lexicon (internally the parser is implemented as a state machine with a stack).
 The results are shown as parse suggestions in a suggestion window from which the user can select one.
 This analyzer requires one source tier and one target tier, where the target is of a subdivision tier type.

 The Gloss analyzer looks up the source annotation in the lexicon and lists all glosses found in the matched entries.
 The results are again presented as suggestions from which the user can select one.
 This analyzer requires one source tier and one target tier, where the target is of a symbolic association tier type.

 The Lexicon analyzer is a combination of the parse and the gloss analyzer.
-By configuring the lexicon analyzer, the source tier containing the annotations will both be parsed and the glossed in one action.
-This analyzer requires one source tier and two target tiers (see above).
+By configuring the lexicon analyzer, the source tier containing the annotations will both be parsed and glossed in one action.
+This analyzer requires one source tier and two target tiers.

 When configuring analyzers and their source and target tiers, it is possible that the target tier from one analyzer, is the source tier for the next analyzer.
 The configuration of the tiers is based on tier types rather than on individual tiers.